Privos Capital is a global multi-family office LP. - Family Offices

 What is a Family Office & Why You Should Care

 Generally, a family office is a private company, onshore or offshore, that manages the investments and trusts for a single family office, a multi-family office, or a sovereign royal family.
-The company can be based anywhere in the world.
+The company can be based anywhere in the world, on-shore or off-shore.
 There are several types of family offices in the broadest sense: (1) a single family office, sometimes referred to as a SFO; (2) a multi-family office, also knows as a MFO; and (3) sovereign royal family offices.
 Sometimes a single family office is described as an ultra high net worth individual (UHNW) or (UHNWI).
 For example, Silicon Valley and tech-related family offices that you may (or may not) have heard of today include: Vulcan (Paul Allen), Iconiq Capital (Mark Zuckerberg), Bayshore Global Management (Sergey Brin), Cascade Investment (Bill Gates), Hillspire (Eric Schmidt), Clarium (Peter Thiel).

 Further, BRIC / BRICS, N-11, and the 37 Frontier Countries of the Emerging Markets are adding family offices in record number every year, by passing the number of Western or developed family offices in record number.
-Anyone who has visited recently Sao Paulo, Brazil, the financial center of Latin American, and looked up in the sky at the largest fleet of private helicopters in the world, witnessed Qatari private banks opening offices in London, or Chinese family offices engaging the western capital markets and listing companies on NASDAQ, NYSE, FTSE, or AIM, can appreciate the explosion of wealth in the BRICS, Frontier and Emerging Markets.
-Conversely, in the U.S., reportedly there there are over 3,000 single family offices managing $1.2 trillion and over 450 multi-family offices (MFOs) with assets under management (AUM) of an additional $450 billion.
-The numbers are probably double that estimate; however, it is well established that family offices own funds and portfolio companies that manage trillions of assets and employ substantially globally.
+Anyone who has visited recently Sao Paulo, Brazil, the financial center of Latin American, and looked up in the sky at the largest fleet of private helicopters in the world, witnessed Qatari private banks opening offices in London, or Chinese family offices playing in the U.S. China SPAC market, engaging the western capital markets, and listing companies on NASDAQ, NYSE, FTSE, or AIM, can appreciate the explosion of wealth in the BRICS, Frontier and Emerging Markets.
+Global banks, wealth mangers and asset management firms are going “long” China and the Emerging and Frontier Markets to boost their assets under management.
+Private equity firms are fueling the booming billionaire creation business by helping EM and Frontier Markets entrepreneurs exit and sell their family assets and leading country specific businesses, creating vast wealth.